upliftdev/Foundations/Excercises/FinalAssignment/Basic-Shopping-Cart/cart-core.md

 - Build checkout price calculation of a shop (either an online shop or a physical one, at the cash register).

   - Items represent goods that can be placed in the cart like `pen`, `pencil`, `apples`, `oranges` etc
   - A cart contains a number of items, and can compute the total price of its contents.
-There is no notion of inventory or of physical instances of products: a given item represents the general product, not the actual physical instance of that product.
-Therefore, to represent the purchase of several instances of a product, the corresponding item object will be added that many times to the cart.
+There is no notion of inventory or of physical instances of products.
+Inventory reduction on shopping cart addition is out of scope
   - Build a shopping cart which can add single item or item with multiple quantities
   - Add a total method which gets the total cost of items in the shopping cart
   - Add a print method that prints the shopping cart.
 For eg, if i add 1 pen (costing 2 rs) and 2 pencils  (costing 1 rs each) then it should print as follows